belbasaur/courses-wesbos-es6/README.md

 * You can set arguments when you define them using `=` in the argument list
 * In a list of 3 arguments, how do you can the function with only the first and last: use keyword `undefined`

+## 10  - When NOT to use arrow function
+* When you really need `this`.
+Because when you use an arrow function the keyword this is bound to window
+* When you need a method to bind to an object.
+And when you do this, you do not use the function keyword
+* When you need to add a prototype method
+* You don't have access to the arguments object when using an arrow function